Pre-Natal and Post-Natal Lymphatic Massage

 -

-Post-Cesarean Considerations: If you had a C-section, avoid abdominal massage for at least 6 weeks post-surgery (or until your doctor gives the all-clear) [healthline.com].
+Post-Cesarean Considerations: If you had a C-section, we avoid abdominal massage for at least 4-6 weeks post-surgery (or until your doctor gives the all-clear) [healthline.com].
 Even though lymphatic massage is gentle, the incision and underlying tissues need time to heal.
 A therapist can still work on your legs, arms, and even gently on the upper body to help with swelling in the meantime.
-Once you are past 6 weeks and your incision is healed, lymphatic massage around the scar and abdomen can actually be very beneficial to soften scar tissue, reduce any remaining bloating, and improve sensation.
+Once you are past 6 weeks and your incision is healed, lymphatic and scar tissue massage around the scar and abdomen can actually be very beneficial to soften scar tissue, reduce any remaining inflammation, and improve sensation.
 Always communicate with your therapist about the timing and if you feel any discomfort.

 -